niccokunzmann/open_chakra_toning/README.md

 This is a flutter project.
 You can follow their [setup guide](https://docs.flutter.dev/get-started/install) and build the project.

+## Translations

+This app can be translated into your language.

+What to translate:

+- `assets/i18n/LANG.json`
+- `metadata/LANG/title.txt`
+- `metadata/LANG/short_description.txt`
+- `metadata/LANG/long_description.txt`

 ## Branches

 The [`main` branch](https://github.com/niccokunzmann/open_chakra_toning/tree/main) contains the source code to build the app.